meodai/color-names/README.md

 Make sure to read the [naming rules](CONTRIBUTING.md) before you contribute!

+### Contributing via Git 🫱🏽‍🫲🏻

+If you want to contribute via Git.
+Edit the `src/colornames.csv` file and make sure it builds correctly (`npm run ci && npm run build`).

 ## Color Count: **30290** 🎉

 ~**0.18%** of the RGB color space